-- Authority will release the admit card through the official website.
+- The CBSE has released the admit card through the official website.

-- Candidates can get the admit card in the month of April 2018 (Probably).
+- Candidates can get the admit card online from 17th April 2018.
 They should keep in mind that their admit card won’t be shared to them via post.